Wednesday, September 07, 2011

 "Psychopath Cinderella" - awesome.
 And here's something I wrote (link here) on the same subject for Bright Lights in March of 2010 when Film Forum screened LEAVE HER TO HEAVEN for a special week-long revival screening:

 The drowning of the brother is nothing compared to the glorious moment when Gene throws herself down the stairs to induce a miscarriage (Wilde must have waited until she was ovulating to slip her one).
-That's incredibly hard to do.
-Meanwhile if Wild had bothered to pay attention to her in bed and give her an orgasm, none of this mayhem may have been necessary.
+That's incredibly hard to do, and I think it's heroic, in its own twisted way, symbolic of her yen for flight and mastery over her own self-preservation instincts (I tried to throw myself down the stairs every week as a kid, to avoid soccer practice, and just physically couldn't--my body wouldn't let me).
+Meanwhile if Wilde had bothered to pay attention to her in bed and maybe even give her an orgasm, none of this mayhem may have been necessary.

-If we, living as relatively free as we do today, were suddenly stuck in a post-code Americana hell hole like the one in HEAVEN, would we act any different than Tierney’s character?
-Or, say, Francis Farmer?
-Or would we just quietly disappear–like Lea Massari in L’AVENTURA (1960)– before the bores could catch us and smother us back into Stepford-mation?
-Maybe I’m just unusually squirrely when it comes to the sorts of color schemes at work in the film; as Village Voice scribe Melissa Anderson notes, the color scheme “redefines mauve.”
-Man, I hate mauve.
-At least Tierney’s character, whom Anderson calls “one of cinema’s most chilling psychopaths” grew up in a situation outside the claustrophobic, chipmunk cheeked tedium of the “sanitized” American family values.
-She had her dad's love, and money, and learned somewhere the bravery to throw herself down the stairs.
-It's hard to do.
-Have you tried it?
-Lord knows I tried; it’s a very difficult thing to pull off, actually.
-I’m not saying you should, but try it some time, it’s hard to do; you can hear all your other selves clamoring up from the basement, working your limbs better than you ever could, in order to prevent you hurting what one day might be theirs.
+If we, living as relatively relative free as we do today, were suddenly stuck in a post-code extended family Americana hell hole like Gene's in HEAVEN, would we act any different?
+Or would we just quietly disappear–like Lea Massari in L’AVENTURA (1960)– before the bores could catch us and smother us back into Stepfordville?
+Maybe I’m just unusually squirrelly when it comes to the sorts of color schemes at work in the film; as Village Voice scribe Melissa Anderson notes, the color scheme “redefines mauve.”
+I hate mauve.
+It's telling that Gene, whom Anderson calls “one of cinema’s most chilling psychopaths,” grew up with an intellectual, adventurous father who raised her far outside the claustrophobically chipmunk cheeked tedium of “sanitized” American small town life, No wonder she can't adapt!
+Like those poor once-professionally employed heroines who had to give up their jobs, get married, and dutifully cook, clean, and obey their husbands, once the code took effect in 1934.

-That may sound hardcore, but I embrace the Camille Paglia/ Nietzschean vantage point beyond good and evil.
-So how about a LEAVE HER TO HEAVEN remake, directed by Darren Aronofsky, starring Vera Farmiga as Ellen Berent?
-And thank God that there are still women out there like Kim and la Siren who aren't scared to call a spade a spade, and then bury you with it; who aren't afraid to see beyond the 'chilling psychopath' to the artist and human within.
-Sometimes when life gives you lemons it's far more noble--well, not noble, but certainly more exciting and cinematic--to put them in a pillowcase and beat someone up with it than to make lemonade... especially if you're all out of sugar.
-Ellen is all out of sugar, and so is America.
-Dig?
-Let's fight... and be beautiful!
+That may sound hardcore, but I embrace the Camille Paglia/ Nietzschean vantage point --beyond good and evil, baby.
+So how about a LEAVE HER TO HEAVEN remake, directed by Darren Aronofsky, starring Vera Farmiga as Ellen/Gene Berent?
+And thank God that there are still women out there like Kim and la Siren who aren't scared to call a spade a spade, and then bury you with it.
+Sometimes when life gives you lemons it's far more noble--well, not noble, but certainly more exciting and cinematic--to put them in a pillowcase and beat someone up with them than to make lemonade... especially if you're all out of sugar.
+Ellen is all out of sugar, America, so take your lumps!

 1. The original "Straw Dogs" is one of those films I've always wanted to see.